abraunegg/onedrive/readme.md

 If you encounter any bugs you can report them here on Github.
 Before filing an issue be sure to:

 1. Follow the Basic Troubleshooting Steps
-2. Fill in a new bug report using the [issue template](https://github.com/abraunegg/onedrive/issues/new?template=bug_report.md)
+2. Fill in a new bug report using the [issue template](https://github.com/abraunegg/onedrive/issues/new?template=bug_report.md) after following the Basic Troubleshooting Steps.
+Fill in *all* the details as this helps re-create your environment to replicate your issue.
 3. Generate a debug log for support using the following [process](https://github.com/abraunegg/onedrive/wiki/Generate-debug-log-for-support)
     *   If you are in *any* way concerned regarding the sensitivity of the data contained with in the verbose debug log file, create a new OneDrive account, configure the client to use that, use *dummy* data to simulate your environment and then replicate your original issue
     *   If you are still concerned, provide an NDA or confidentiality document to sign